otakusociety/Product_Of_Sale_Application_for_DBMS_class_2025/README.md

 Right so first off, idek, im too tired to use proper punctuation its 4 in the morning.
 Read the stuffs below.
 It will show you how this works or just use the link above idc. -Seth

+🌟Getting Started

+To start follow these in instructions

+    1. change directories in the terminal to pos-app.
+Put this into the terminal

+        cd pos-app

+    2. After that you install all the dependancies to use the app.
+Use this in terminal.

+        npm install

+After that, it should work.
+Of course, you have to make a .env file and use your own mongoDB cluster but you can easily find that information on google.

 📚 API Documentation

 You can find the full API documentation generated using Swagger UI.
 It’s available at: http://localhost:5000/api-docs/